wp-plugins/collapsing-category-list/readme.txt

 == Upgrade Notice ==

-= 0.0.5 =
+= 0.0.9 =
-* New option in the categories widget's configuration for activate or deactivate the filter.
+* Updated to WordPress 3.9
+* Fixed a problem with images in Twenty Fourteen theme adn Twenty Thirteen theme